 - Read the freeze frame data to see the conditions under which the code was set.
 Clear the codes, then test drive your vehicle.

 - Use an oscilloscope to read the camshaft and crankshaft patterns.
 If there is no pattern, the problem is likely the tone ring.

 - Inspect the alignment and condition of the tone rings.
 You’ll need to remove the harmonic balancer and the cam gear to do this.
 Replace them if they’re damaged, and make sure they’re in the correct place.

 - Inspect your oil, verifying it’s the correct viscosity and quality for your engine.
-If it’s incorrect, replace the oil filter and flush your system, then put in new oil.
+If it’s incorrect, replace the oil filter, flush your system, and then put in new oil.

 - Test the camshaft sensor and crankshaft sensor using a digital multimeter.
 You can verify their correct readings by using your vehicle’s manual.
 Readings of infinite or null voltage indicate an open or short.
 Replace the sensor as necessary.

-- If the code still won’t clear, take your vehicle to a professional for further diagnosis.
+- If the code still doesn’t clear, take your vehicle to a professional for further diagnosis.
 A faulty PCM, though rare, can be the cause of the P0017 trouble code.
 Your mechanic will be able to tell you if this is the case.

 Common Mistakes To Avoid While Diagnosing The P0017 Code

 It is rare for a failed PCM to be the cause of the P0017 trouble code.
 If you suspect an electrical problem, make sure you thoroughly examine and test all the wiring in your engine.
 You should also carefully test the camshaft and crankshaft sensor.
 These are far more likely to be the root of the issue than a bigger electrical problem.